2024 in K-1: K-1 World MAX 2024 - World Championship Tournament Final

-K-1 World MAX 2024 - World Championship Tournament Final is a kickboxing event that will be held by K-1 on July 7, 2024, in Tokyo, Japan.
+K-1 World MAX 2024 - World Championship Tournament Final is a kickboxing event that was held by K-1 on July 7, 2024, in Tokyo, Japan.

 Background

 The tournament final of the 2024 K-1 World MAX was held at the event, with the quarterfinals, semifinals and finals all taking place during the evening.
-K-1 champion Ouyang Feng was scheduled to face Buakaw Banchamek in the quarterfinals but had to withdraw due to a rib fracture.
+K-1 champion Ouyang Feng was scheduled to face Buakaw Banchamek in the quarterfinals, but had to withdraw due to a rib fracture.

 K-1 World MAX 2024 Tournament Final bracket

-^{1} Ouyang Feng couldn't participate in the tournament due to injury and was subsequently replaced by Stoyan Koprivlenski.
+^{1} Ouyang Feng could not participate in the tournament due to injury and was subsequently replaced by Stoyan Koprivlenski.

 ^{2} Kacper Muszyński withdrew from the tournament due to injury and was replaced by reservist Sergio Sanchez.